Willamette University College of Law: Collins Legal Center and Civic Justice Center

 In 1967, a new $1.1 million facility, the Truman Wesley Collins Legal Center, opened in September.
 The College of Law moved across campus to the Collins Legal Center along with Lady Justice, the 12 ft-tall, 300 lbs statue formerly located on the roof of the Marion County Courthouse.
 James L. Malone served as dean from 1967–1968, succeeded by Arthur B. Custy who became dean and served until 1971.
 During Custy's deanship the admissions standards changed at Willamette to require a bachelor's degree and taking the Law School Admission Test.
 Later deans of the school included Larry K. Harvey (1971–1977) and Leroy Tornquist (1979–1987).
 In 1984, the law school established the Center for Dispute Resolution, an alternative dispute resolution program.

 Deans of the school in recent years include David R. Kenagy (1994–1996 interim), Robert M. Ackerman (1996–1999), and Symeon Symeonides (1999 to 2011).
 In 2008, the school opened the Oregon Civic Justice Center to house programs including the Center for Dispute Resolution, the Clinical Law Program, Center for Law and Government, and the Willamette Law Review.
-Willamette admitted part-time students for the first time for fall 2012, and since then, has added joint degree 3+3 Programs with Willamette University, Oregon State University, OSU-Cascades, Portland State University, and the University of Alaska Anchorage.
+Willamette admitted part-time students for the first time for fall 2012, and since then, has added joint degree 3+3 Programs with Willamette College, Portland State University, Western Oregon University, and the University of Alaska Anchorage.
 With the 3+3 Program, students spend three years working on their bachelor's degree at those institutions, finishing their fourth year electives as a first year student at Willamette Law.

 Academics

 Admissions

-The College of Law offers full-time and part-time enrollment for its JD program, with no application deadline for the JD program.
+The School of Law offers full-time and part-time enrollment for its JD program, with no application deadline for the JD program.
 In 2016, the school accepted 74% of all applicants who applied to the school.
 Enrolled students from that entering class had Law School Admission Test (LSAT) scores in the range of 148 to 155 (25th–75th percentile) and a median score of 151.
 In 2007 and 2010, U.S. News & World Report ranked the school in their Third Tier, while in 2008, the school was ranked sixth by The Princeton Review in the "Most Welcoming of Older Students" category.
 As of 2017, Willamette was ranked as the 142nd best law school by U.S. News & World Report.